-The faults are displayed in the LCD as one of 10 F (fatal) faults or one of 10 U (user) faults.
+The faults are displayed in the LCD as one of 8 F (fatal) faults or one of 3 U (user) faults.
 A Fatal fault will usually require the assistance of a qualified service person, while many User a faults are simply blockages or installation errors, easily fixed by the user.
 In the Integrated models, an LCD is not available, and faults are indicated by a Red center LED, with the fault number indicated on the touch switch panel with Red LED's.
 The indication below for the Touch Switch Panel is from left to right, with '' meaning the LED is Off, and '#' meaning the LED is On.
-A fatal fault is accompanied by a continuous pulsating beep, while a user fault is accompanied by a more pleasant continuous pulsating tone pattern.
-The last two faults are logged into EE memory, with 8 bytes of information logged to aid location of the fault.
+A fatal fault is accompanied by a continuous pulsating beep, while a user fault is are logged into EE memory, with 8 bytes of information logged to aid location of the fault.
 These bytes are available for interrogation by a PC if required.
-The following faults have been implemented in the DishDrawer.
+The fault codes shown on Pages 20/21 have been implemented in the DishDrawer.

 To clear any fault press the Power button.
-If the fault is still present then it cannot be cleared.
+It the fault is still present then it cannot be cleared.